reddymachubhavana03-hash/Customer-Segmentation-Profitability-Analysis/README.md

 This mirrors how analysis is done in real business environments.

 ---
+## Why This Approach Was Chosen

+- Row-level calculations preserve transparency and auditability
+- Pivot tables are used only for aggregation, not logic
+- Revenue alone was intentionally avoided as a success metric
+- Profit margin was prioritized to reflect sustainable growth

+This approach mirrors how profitability analysis is performed in real business environments.

 ## Dashboard Design
 The dashboard answers one critical question: